micrjames/Range/README.md

 ```
 const range = new Range(rangeSize);
 ```
+This instantiation provides a range of [start, end).
+That is, values inclusive of the starting value and exclusive of the ending valu.
 Can use the spread operator (...) on the instance created above, or
 ```
 const nums: number[] = [...range];
 ```